ianl-terawe/academy/hpc/prototyping/workspace.md

 <!--- Visual Studio - license needed? --->

+> **Note:**
+> You can evaluate a free trial of Visual Studio for at least 30 days.
+For the details, please refer to the documentation [here](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-unlock-visual-studio?view=vs-2022).

 As the emphasis of this module is HPC, the toolchain features the [Intel® oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html).
 This HPC Kit includes:

 - Compilers - from both classic and oneAPI C/C++ to Fortran